DanielWang2029/Comp_Sci-496-Final-Report/README.md

   <img width="231" height="119" src="images\mstp3.png">
 </p>

+<br/><br/>

-Proof of Spectral Method consists of three parts: upper bound, lower bound and a combination part.
+Proof of Spectral Method consists of two parts: finding upper bound and finding lower bound.

 Since v = Up and input is isotropic, we have